nickrakovsky/docs/docs/advanced/closures.md

 title: Closures
 ---

+#### Watch the Video - Understanding Closures in DataDocks

+***
+<p align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/ajWE6PAt4qU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

+Understanding Closures in DataDocks (3:06)
+***

 Closures refers to a physical closure at one or more locations.
 In some cases, these are weekends or holidays, or they may occur due to an unforeseen incident where the location is closed.
-Closures can affect all cocks, and all users.
+Closures can affect all docks, and all users.
 Your docks can also be set to a reduced capacity.

 ![New Closure](/img/docs/advanced/closures/new.jpg)